-“Learn from me, for I am gentle and humble in heart, and you will find rest for your souls,” Jesus said to those he was teaching in Matthew 11.
+“Learn from Me, for I am gentle and humble in heart, and you will find rest for your souls,” Jesus said to those He was teaching in Matthew 11:29 (New International Version).

-This verse is the only time you’ll see Christ say, “learn from me.”
+This verse is the only time you’ll see Christ say, “Learn from Me.”
 This humility and selflessness is the example Jesus set for us throughout His time on earth.
-He made it clear to His disciples that He had come to the world “not to be served, but to serve, and to give His life as a ransom for many.”
-(Matthew 20:28)
+He made it clear to His disciples that He had come to the world “not to be served, but to serve, and to give His life as a ransom for many” (Matthew 20:28, NIV).

-Leadership is not something simply handed down because you’ve got seniority or because you had enough school.
+Leadership is not something handed down simply because someone has seniority or the right education.
 Leadership, as Christ exemplified, is an honor and should be met with a servant’s heart.

-“One of the best leaders I’ve had the privilege to follow once told me, ‘To lead is to serve; nothing more, nothing less.’
-His first concern was for how he could help those doing the most critical work of the day … Together we served those we led, and he always made clear that those following us deserve our very best,” Col. Eric Kail, former course director of military leadership at the U.S. Military Academy at West Point, said in an interview with The Washington Post.
+“One of the best leaders I’ve had the privilege to follow once told me: ‘To lead is to serve; nothing more, nothing less.’
+His first concern was for how he could help those doing the most critical work of the day. ...
+Together we served those we led, and he always made clear that those following us deserve our very best.”
+So said Col. Eric Kail, former course director of military leadership at the U.S. Military Academy at West Point, in an article for The Washington Post.

-John the Baptist said it clearly in John 3:30, “He must increase, and I must decrease.”
+John the Baptist said it clearly in John 3:30 (New American Standard Bible): “He must increase, but I must decrease.”

-Shortly after joining staff with Cru, I was sent to a foreign country to help establish a local team of believers in the Middle East.
+Shortly after becoming a Cru staff member, I was sent to help establish a local team of believers in the Middle East.

-During that time, Cru’s founder Bill Bright came to visit for five days of meetings, answering questions and spending time with the local team.
+During that time, Cru’s co-founder Bill Bright came to visit for five days of meetings, answering questions and spending time with the local team.

-At the airport as we were saying goodbye I asked, “Dr. Bright, if you were in my place, as a young staff starting a ministry in a country like this, what would be one piece of advice that you could give me?”
+At the airport, as we were saying goodbye, I asked, “Dr. Bright, what is one piece of advice you could give someone in my place — a young staff member starting a ministry in a country like this?”

 His words still ring in my ears four decades later.
 Serving others never comes at a convenient time.
 You won’t get a phone call for something urgent when it works with your schedule, but those moments are when you put aside self to meet the needs of others.

 Selfless leadership can be painful.
-It takes thinking less of yourself and more of others, which as sinful human beings is not our natural tendency.
+It takes thinking less of ourselves and more of others, which is not our natural tendency as sinful human beings.

-Philippians 2:3 tells us that we should do nothing with selfish intent, but in humility we should lift up others.
+Philippians 2:3 tells us that we should do nothing with selfish intent, but in humility we should lift others up.

-“The leader must be a man who, while welcoming the friendship and support of all who can offer it, has sufficient inner resources to stand alone, even in the face of fierce opposition, in the discharge of his responsibilities,” J. Oswald Sanders said in his book, “Spiritual Leadership.”
+“The leader must be a person who, while welcoming the friendship and support of all who offer it, has sufficient inner resources to stand alone — even in the face of stiff opposition to have no one but God,” writes J. Oswald Sanders in his book, “Spiritual Leadership.”